 The Pulitzer Center also offers the fellow the opportunity to be mentored by a journalist from our global network of grantees.

 The Center works with fellowship recipients to distribute their work across international media outlets to reach the widest possible audience.
 Projects with multimedia components that combine print, photography, and video are strongly encouraged.
+If you intend to publish your project only in local outlets in your country, you can apply to our regular reporting grants instead.

 Learn how you can support the Persephone Miel Fellowship Fund.